 The Horsham Times of March 20, 1903, explains the reason behind the wearing of a green ribbon on St. Patrick’s Day and the story of St Patrick.
 The people of Horsham went to the races on March 17, 1903.

-Finally, a reporter for the “Star” in Ballarat in 1858, observed that while the English barely remembered St. George’s day and the Scots were not interested in Halloween, the Irish would never let St Patrick’s Day be forgotten.
-The Irish miners from those times would be pleased to see St. Patrick’s day is still celebrated today, minus the public holiday.
+Finally, a reporter for the Star in Ballarat in 1858, observed that while the English barely remembered St. George’s day and the Scots were not interested in Halloween, the Irish would never let St Patrick’s Day be forgotten.
+The Irish miners would be pleased St. Patrick’s Day is still celebrated today, minus the public holiday.